amirmohsen/decorators-broken/README.md

 - Run: `yarn start`

 ## What is going wrong?
-Instead of passing the result of one decorator to the next, the original value of the `Target` class gets passed to each decorator and as a result, the last applied decorator result overrides the preceeding ones.
+Instead of passing the result of one decorator to the next, the original value of the `Target` class gets passed to each decorator and as a result, the last applied decorator result overrides the preceding ones.